mdssjc/mds/requisitos/README.md

 ## Fases

-Requisitos do Usuário: _em edição_
+Requisitos do Usuário: a descrição do problema do cliente.

-Requisitos do Sistema: _em edição_
+Requisitos do Sistema: a consolidação entre cliente e desenvolvedores.

 Modelagem dos Requisitos: comunicação com a Arquitetura do _Software_.